This article describes a set of commands used for configuration management.

 |verbose||Reads each line from the file and executes individually, allowing to debug syntax or other errors more easily.|

-It is also possible to automatically execute scripts after upload to the router with FTP.
-Script file must be named with extension *.auto.rsc.
-Once the commands in the file are executed rsc file is replaced by *.auto.log file which contains import success or failure information
+It is also possible to automatically execute scripts after uploading to the router with FTP or SFTP.
+The script file must be named with the extension *.auto.rsc.
+Once the commands in the file are executed, a new *.auto.log file is created which contains import success or failure information.

 /system reset-configuration command

-This command clears all configuration of the router and sets it to the factory defaults including the login name and password ('admin' with empty password).
-For more details on default configurations see the list.
+This command clears all configuration of the router and sets it to the factory defaults including the login name and password ('admin' with an empty password or, for some models, check user and wireless passwords on the sticker).
+For more details on the default configuration see the list.

-After configuration reset command is executed router will reboot and load default configuration.
+After the configuration reset command is executed router will reboot and load the default configuration.

-Backup file of existing configuration is stored before reset.
-That way you can easily restore any previous configuration if reset is done by mistake.
+The backup file of the existing configuration is stored before reset.
+That way you can easily restore any previous configuration if the reset is done by mistake.

-It is possible to override default reset behavior with parameters below:
+It is possible to override the default reset behavior with the parameters below:

 |skip-backup||Skip automatic backup file generation before reset|